-The EndNote desktop program is currently one of the most popular citation management programs at UCSD.
-The Web version of EndNote is available freely, with a slightly upgraded version also available at no cost to UC, due to our site license for Web of Science.
-EndNote Web version can be used alone or as a compliment to desktop EndNote X-X7, or higher.
+The EndNote desktop program is currently one of the most popular citation management programs at UC San Diego.
+The online Web version of EndNote is available freely, with the upgraded version also available at no cost to UC, due to our site license for Web of Science.
+EndNote Web version can be used alone or as a compliment to desktop EndNote X-X9, or higher.

 Accessing EndNote (Web)

 The easiest way to access it is to go directly to the EndNote website using the URL: http://myendnoteweb.com/

 Sign up for an account on campus, or via virtual private network (VPN) access from off campus.